 Guernsey is open for business and staff of the Population Management Office are keen to help smooth the transition of an existing business into the Island.
 You can contact the Population Management Office with queries here.
 Alternatively Locate Guernsey can provide a single point of contact to speak to Government on your behalf.

 In general terms, if businesses intend to employ nationals of countries outside the European Economic Area, then a work permit will be required for those people.

-This area is separate to the matter of Right to Work licences administered by Guernsey’s Housing Service.
+This area is separate to the matter of Employment Permits/Established and Permanent Certificates as administered by the Population Management Office.

 Work Permits in Guernsey are issued by the Guernsey Border Agency.
 More information can be found by clicking here.

 Employee Tax and Social Security